 No longer is there an implicit understanding of the importance of orchestral music, fragmented as it has become by an unprecedented proliferation of choice of music and entertainment in people’s lives.
-I think this reality is personally and fundamentally difficult to swallow.
-Certainly orchestral personnel around the world continue to struggle with, and adapt to, the consequences of the core importance of orchestras and orchestral music being eviscerated by mass-media consumption of entertainment filled with music of little intrinsic worth.
+Consequently, orchestral personnel around the world continue to struggle with, and adapt to, the consequences of the core importance of orchestras and orchestral music being eviscerated by mass-media consumption of entertainment filled with music of little intrinsic worth.

 I believe orchestral music is now more important than ever – and especially to – our children.
 This music has an essentialness; a DNA-like life strand rooted deeply within the psyche of human beings, once exposed to its ineffable charms.
 We have a responsibility to ensure the profoundities expressed in orchestral music are heard.
 Equally, we have a responsibility of not falling into the trap of dumbing-down orchestras to being merely utility services to perform music that postures to be more than trivial.

-Rather than being challenged by the reality of ‘downloading’ and ‘streaming’ being the dominant modality of participation in music – with embedded algorithms designed to remove the obstacle of choice by automatically selecting music for us – we should take both the lead and the initiative in designing music presentations that are surprising, imaginative and meaningful experiences with real impact for audiences – and in doing so, make use the proliferating technology to assist us not dictate to us!
+Rather than being challenged by the reality of ‘downloading’ and ‘streaming’ being the dominant modality of participation in music – with embedded algorithms designed to remove the obstacle of choice by automatically selecting music for us – we should take both the lead and the initiative in designing music presentations that are surprising, imaginative and meaningful experiences with real impact for audiences – and in doing so, make use the proliferating technology to assist us – not to dictate to us!

 With orchestras all over the world struggling to understand how to sustain (let alone build) audiences, the orchestral field risks being beset by a learned, if not increasingly ingrained, attitude that there is something in itself wrong with orchestra music.
 As an industry, we need to avoid the all too prevalent mistake in orchestral music being perceived as just another marketing ‘brand’.
 Fundamentally, this devalues what we do and why we do it.
-When we allow this perception, at its worst, orchestral music (and opera) personnel revert to inward looking practices: fall back onto previously and outmmoded solutions, and forget the importance of imagining new possibilities with recent, ignored, or otherwise forgotten repertoire.
+When we allow this perception, at its worst, orchestral music personnel revert to inward looking practices: fall back onto previously and outmmoded solutions, and forget the importance of imagining new possibilities with recent, ignored, or otherwise forgotten repertoire.

 The music is not the problem: the way we fail to reveal this music most assuredly is.
 Ultimately the challenge is not to sustain audiences, but to greatly expand and create new ones.

-© 2014.
+© 2018.
 Quill & Quaver Associates Pty.
 Ltd. All Rights Reserved.